Learning Task Priorities from Demonstrations

-When using the novel task parameters defined in this section, each candidate projection operator corresponds to a candidate configuration space solution.
-The weight of each solution is estimated from the demonstrations and encoded in Gaussian components with appropriate covariance matrices.
-Figure \ref{fig:ShoulderJointTPGMM} shows that TP-GMM correctly extracted the most relevant solution according to the requirements of the task.
+When using the task parameters defined in this section, each set of operators is responsible for a candidate configuration space solution.
+The weight of each solution is estimated from the demonstrations, based on the variability in the data, and encoded by the different Gaussians as full covariance matrices.
+In this sense, the approach implements a form of task prioritization based on a \textit{fusion of tasks} (see Section \ref{sec:relatedWork} for a review of prioritization strategies), where full precision matrices act as weights on the candidate solutions.
+Figure \ref{fig:ShoulderJointTPGMM} shows that TP-GMM correctly extracted the most relevant configuration space solution according to the requirements of the overall task.
 Notice how, until $t\!\approx\!5s$, TP-GMM (black line) matches the candidate solution given by the bottle coordinate system (red line).
-Since the variability encoded in this coordinate system is low compared to that of the configuration space (a consequence of the reach and grasp skill being governed essentially by operational space constraints), the Gaussian product favors this solution.
+Since the variability encoded in this coordinate system is low compared to that of the configuration space (because reaching and grasping is done in operational space), the Gaussian product favors this solution.
 This is achieved through the linear transformation properties of Gaussians, that allow for both centers and covariance matrices to be locally mapped from operational to configuration space using the proposed linear operators.
-Similarly, during the shaking phase, after $t\!\approx\!8s$, the reference generated for the shoulder joint matches the estimate obtained using the canonical projection operator.
-This is due to the shaking movement resulting in a consistent oscillatory pattern of that joint observed during the demonstrations, as seen in Figure \ref{fig:JointsShaking}.
-This shows that TP-GMM is a viable solution for the encoding of task relevant features in both operational and configuration spaces.
-This example shows that this information is essential for movement synthesis in new situations with a proper generalization of the demonstrated skill.
+Similarly, during the shaking phase, after $t\!\approx\!8s$, the reference generated for the shoulder joint matches the solution obtained using the canonical projection operator.
+This is because the shaking movement results in a consistent oscillatory pattern of shoulder joints, observed during the demonstrations, as seen in Figure \ref{fig:JointsShaking}.
+These results show that the proposed TP-GMM formulation is a viable solution for encoding task relevant features in both configuration and operational spaces, including orientation.